astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 the difference between these two situations (standing on the Earth vs. standing on the floor of an accelerating rocket), because they are equivalent.

+Consider again the accelerating car.
+However, now imagine the car is parked.
+Everything in the car will behave according to Newton's laws: the dice will hang down, the safety strap will not press against you, and the balloon will rise straight up to the top of its string.
+If, now, the Incredible Hulk were to grab the back of the car and lift it up, such that the car were tilted at a large angle, consider what would happen inside the car: the dice would shift forward, you would feel pushed against the safety belt, and the balloon would tilt back toward the back of the car.
+An observer outside would say everything is simply staying oriented to gravity's "down", but inside the car, it would seem like a mysterious force was pushing foward, *exactly* as if the driver had slammed on the brakes.
+In fact, if the two kinds of mass are truly equivalent, there is absolutely no difference between braking the car and tilting the car.
+In one case, we would say a mysterious "fictional" force was adding a horizontal compontent to the total force on objects in the car, and in the other case, we would say that the force of gravity was rotating, so that it gained a horizontal component that wasn't there before.
+In both cases, the total force vector, from the point of view of everything inside the car, would swing from vertically down to diagonally forward.

 This insight is so important, that this "Equivalence Principle" occupies a similar place in the foundation of GR that the two